fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 > I could summarize it as the result of _rush and no study_.

-Given that scenario, the output bad code is at least compreensive... unfortunatelly our world isn't a nice place sometimes... we have to deal with that reallity...
+Given that scenario, the output bad code is at least compreensive.
+Our world isn't a nice place sometimes and we have to deal with this reallity.

 ## What is the point then?

-I didn't bring you here to give a "because-answer"... anyone working for few years can guess it...
+I haven't brought you here to give an _easy-solution-answer_, because it simply doesn't exist.

-My goal with this post is to reply the person who has that canned answer when developers complain about the bad code: _Look... the system works and makes money to the company.
+My goal with this post is to reply the person who has that canned answer when developers complain about bad code: _Look... the system works and makes money to the company.
 That is what matters and the developers are paid to mantain it_.

 Okay...
-I see the point...
-I understand the message "the most important thing is a running software".
+I see the point and I agree with "the most valuable thing is a running software".
 It sounds like magic and can confort us, developers.
-However, we still have a big problem there...
+However, we still have a big problem there.

 Is it really a running software valuable?

-A company which highly depends on technology to be running and wants to be innovative will never achieve its goals when software turns a maintanace issue instead of pushing up the business.
-Coming back to the Bob's situation, it is almost impossible to add or change behaviors of the application.
+A company which highly depends on technology to be running and wants to be innovative will never achieve its goals when software turns into a maintanace issue instead of pushing up the business.
+Coming back to the Bob's situation, it's almost impossible to add or change behaviors of the application.
 How would be possible to delivery a new feature which would change the business workflow without breaking anything else?
-The risk is too high, the unknown side effects could be catastrophic and, in this way, the company is trying to survive instead of being innovative... it's just brute force... the competition is out there rising up.
+The risk is too high, the unknown side effects could be catastrophic and, in this way, the company is trying to survive instead of being innovative... it's now just brute force... the competition is out there rising up.

-It's hard for me to see the value being generated given this scenario...
+For me, it's hard to see the value being generated given this scenario.

-> System making money today doesn't mean system still making money in the
+> Software making money today doesn't mean software still making money in the
 > future.

 Bad code can break established companies and make startups die early... **it